RaghavK24/Scentiment-Chatbot/README.md

-# SportsGear Chatbot
+# 🏀 SportsGear Chatbot 🤖

-Welcome to the SportsGear Chatbot repository!
-This project contains a chatbot designed to assist customers of SportsGear, a retailer that sells sports gear including shoes, apparel, and equipment.
-The chatbot is built to provide support for common customer queries related to orders, product recommendations, returns, and shipping.
+Welcome to the **SportsGear Chatbot** repository!
+This project contains a state-of-the-art chatbot designed to assist customers of **SportsGear**, a premier retailer that offers a wide range of sports gear including shoes, apparel, and equipment.
+The chatbot aims to enhance the customer experience by providing instant support for various queries.

-## Features
+## ✨ Features

-- **Order Support**: Retrieve information about customer orders, including shipping and cancellations.
+- **📦 Order Support**: Retrieve comprehensive information about customer orders, including shipping status, cancellations, and more.
-- **Product Recommendations**: Provide personalized product recommendations based on customer preferences.
+- **🏅 Product Recommendations**: Offer personalized product recommendations tailored to customer preferences and needs.
-- **Discount Offers**: Inform customers about current discounts and promotions.
+- **💸 Discount Offers**: Inform customers about ongoing discounts, promotions, and special offers.
-- **Friendly Assistance**: A friendly and neutral support entity, Alex Sterling, developed by GENIE AI.
+- **🤗 Friendly Assistance**: Alex Sterling, a friendly and neutral support entity developed by GENIE AI, is here to help with any inquiries.

-## Getting Started
+## 🚀 Getting Started

 To get started with the SportsGear Chatbot, follow these steps:

-1. Clone the repository:
+1. **Clone the repository**:
     ```sh
     git clone https://github.com/your-username/sportsgear-chatbot.git
     ```
-    ```
-2. Install the required dependencies:
+2. **Install the required dependencies**:
     ```sh
     pip install -r requirements.txt
     ```
-3. Run the chatbot application:
+3. **Run the chainlit application**:
     ```sh
     chainlit run new_chat.py
     ```

+## 🔧 Project Structure

+Here's a brief overview of the project structure:

+- `app.py`: Main application file to run the chatbot.
+- `requirements.txt`: A list of Python packages required to run the project.
+- `training_data/`: Directory containing training data for fine-tuning the chatbot.
+- `utils/`: Utility functions and helper scripts.
+- `README.md`: This readme file.

-## License
+## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+Happy chatting! 💬😊